COVID19: E-commerce Nightmares: Surprises Series – Story 3

 We’ve collected stories from colleagues, friends and people in our network, including our customers and their clients, who have shared how their digital experiences are going.
 Whilst we’ve found both e-commerce nightmares and nice surprises, it’s safe to say that the payment experience is still far from perfect.

 Story 1 in our series told the experience of a #WFH employee who was trying to purchase a laptop from a global online platform.
 Their laptop was supposed to be a few clicks away from ordering.
 However, that didn’t go as planned…

 Story 2 explored a #WFH employee’s experience on ordering a bed which took over three months to be delivered during the lockdown.
 Soon that became one of those e-commerce nightmares that should never have happened.

 Story No 3: Let Me Pay!

-This week’s e-commerce nightmare is about an employer who took a business trip abroad to Turkey, and had his payment card declined and blocked.
+This week’s e-commerce nightmare is about an employer who took a business trip abroad to Turkey.
+But has his payment card declined and blocked!
 This has happened as his bank provider did not realise he was travelling.